Shahid0120/Shahid0120.github.io/_pages/index.md

 author_profile: true
 ---

 Welcome to my blog!
-Graudate University of New South Wales student studying Mathematics and Marketing, who has a obession with learning!
+I’m a Graduate student at the University of New South Wales, studying Mathematics and Marketing, with an obsession for learning.

-This blog is intended to be used as a diary I look back at and see my journey firsthand.
-Of course, another important part of it is to share knowledge across the world.
-It has been my lifelong aspiration to help people learn, from tutoring students and helping peers.
-I hate when someone says, "Oh, this is so hard; I'm never going to get it!"
-Along the journey, I wish to help people understand concepts easier and more intuitively.
-Although my main focus will be on machine learning, I will blog about anything I find interesting!
+This blog is my personal diary—a place where I can look back and see my journey unfold firsthand.
+But just as importantly, it’s a space to share knowledge with the world.
+Helping people learn has always been one of my biggest passions, whether through tutoring students or supporting my peers.
+I can’t stand hearing, “This is so hard; I’m never going to get it!” because I truly believe everyone can understand complex ideas with the right explanation.

+# Passion!

+Coming from a background in Mathematics and Marketing, I’ve always had a passion for turning analysis into actionable insights.
+Whether it’s using my quantitative skills to develop effective pricing strategies or applying qualitative insights from competitor research to identify gaps in the market, I love transforming data into strategy that drives real impact.

-# Carrer Goals?
+# Carrer

-Studying such a broad degree, I was lost in the options of which industry I wanted to move into.
-Unsure of my decision, I decided to start learning about AI, thinking it would be an important skill regardless of the path I chose.
-Along my journey of learning AI, particularly through a Deep Learning Specialisation and self-learning journey, I was led to compete in a data science competition held by Allianz and Atlassian.
-Coincidentally, the task was to classify fraudulent insurance claims — a blog post about this can be found [Allianz Data Science Competiion](/_posts/2024-08-06-Atlassian-Allianz-data-soc.md).
+Studying such a broad degree, I initially felt overwhelmed by the many industries I could pursue.

+During my learning journey, I participated in a data science competition organized by Allianz and Atlassian.
+Coincidentally, the task was to classify fraudulent insurance claims — a blog post about this experience can be found [here](/_posts/2024-08-06-Atlassian-Allianz-data-soc.md).

-This experience sparked my interest in a potential role in insurance.
-For the first time, I knew what I wanted to do!
-I understood that, having no experience in the industry, I needed to get my foot in the door.
+This experience sparked my interest in the insurance industry.
+For the first time, I felt a clear sense of direction.
+However, I also realized that, without prior industry experience, I would need to find a way to get my foot in the door.

-Thus, I stepped into my first role as a Claims Consultant at Chubb Insurance.
-Not only did I gain hands-on experience in learning the fundamentals of the claims management process and lifecycle, but I also received my first introduction to policy wording and interpretation, particularly in accident and health.
-This only continued to fuel my excitement about the insurance industry — I've learned so much about the different roles, the intricacies of the industry, and the opportunities it offers.
-Over this period, I’ve been driven to continue my journey and develop my skills within the insurance industry — with a special focus on broking, underwriting, and actuarial capabilities.

-To continue my learning in a structured way, I plan to follow the Master of Actuarial Studies program offered by UNSW.
-My aim is to focus first on foundational skills that can be applied as a broker and underwriter, and eventually move toward developing skills that can be applied as an actuary.
+Initially unsure, I decided to enter the insurance industry.
+The opportunities are broad and varied, and I hoped that by gaining hands-on experience, I could eventually pivot into different roles.

+Currently, I am working as a claims specialist in property.
+Although I initially expected this role to be an easy transition, I have learned several extremely valuable long-term skills, including:

+- **Qualitative Skills:** Analyzing and interpreting policy wording may appear straightforward, but policies often hinge on whether an event is "sudden and unforeseen."
+Understanding this requires a multifaceted, layered approach.
+Decisions involve analyzing reports from engineers, building consultants, and estimators to see the full picture.
+Through this process, I have honed my qualitative skills, improving my ability to synthesize complex information and make well-reasoned judgments.

+- **Strategic Decision Making:** Writing decision letters to insureds, coordinating with consultants, and negotiating with brokers has strengthened my strategic thinking.
+I have learned to weigh multiple perspectives, anticipate potential outcomes, and make decisions that balance company policy, client expectations, and risk management.
+This experience has enhanced my ability to make thoughtful, informed decisions under pressure.

-# Journey Map
+# Future Aspirations

-## June 2025
-Focus on analysing financial statements and price making for actuary/brokers.

-- **Financial Statement Analysis**: Essentials of Corporate Finance Book by Bradford D. Jordan, Randolph W Westerfield, and Stephen Ross.
-- **Understanding Basic Rating Making**: Basic Ratingmaking by Geoff Werner, Claudine Modlin and Willis Towers Watson.
+I have greatly enjoyed my experiences working as a claims specialist.
+At heart, I love thinking strategically, analyzing and interpreting information to generate actionable insights.